 First of all, Brain.fm isn’t just another binaural beats/background noise app.
 The whole concept behind the app is a bit more complex than that.

 Basically, binaural beats are produced by playing two coherent sounds at slightly different frequencies (e.g 100 Hz and 107 Hz), which the brain then interprets as a “third sound” (7 Hz).
-The assumption is that the binaural beat will entrain the brainwaves, so a certain state of mind (in our case deep meditation) will be achieved.
+The assumption is that the binaural beat will entrain the mental state, so a certain state of mind (in our case deep meditation) will be achieved.

 The science behind the “noises” (white/pink/brown) is based on using a spectrum of sound frequencies to block out the background sounds, thus helping you focus, sleep or meditate (depending on frequencies).
 People behind the Brain.fm app dug a little deeper than that.